-The following testimonials represent the diverse learning experiences, academic achievements, and post-graduation successes of the alumni of the Department of Conflict Resolution Studies.
+The following testimonials represent the diverse learning experiences, academic achievements, and successes of the current students and alumni of the Department of Conflict Resolution Studies.

 Ph.D. | Class of 2007